phdenzel/phd-thesis/README.md

 To build the thesis simply use `make`.

 The LaTeX class is exemplified by the thesis of Philipp Denzel itself.
-The repository also includes a `template.tex` which can be used to start another project.
+The repository includes a `main.tex` which can be used to start another project with minor modifications.
+Be sure to replace all submodules for full compatibility.

 ## License

 This repository contains two independent works.
-First, the phdbyphd class, consisting of `phdbyphd.cls` and `phdbookbyphd.cls` files plus all of the files listed in the `styles` directory; the second, consisting of all other files, is the thesis by Philipp Denzel.
+First, the phdbyphd class `phdbyphd.cls` file plus all of the files listed in the `styles` directory; the second, consisting of all other files, is the thesis by Philipp Denzel.

 The first work (the LaTeX class `phdbyphd.cls` and all `*.sty` files) is licensed under the LaTeX Project Public License which can be found under [https://www.latex-project.org/lppl.txt](https://www.latex-project.org/lppl.txt).